-Article Overview: Locals Discuss the Pros & Cons of Living in New Orleans
+Article Overview: List of the Pros & Cons of Living in New Orleans

 Thinking about moving to New Orleans?
 You’ve come to the right place.

-I’ve lived in The Big Easy for 7 years and have definitely learned a few key things about living in New Orleans, Louisiana.
+I’ve lived in The Big Easy for 7 years and have definitely learned a thing or two about living in New Orleans, Louisiana.

 But I don’t want to get ahead of myself, so let’s cover everything you need to know about moving to New Orleans based on firsthand experience.
 Don’t hesitate to reach out with questions, I’m here to help!